Spider-Man: No Way Home spoiler-packed review: 'A masterclass'

 'A masterclass'

 The arrival of Tobey Maguire and Andrew Garfield Peters was magnificently timed, bringing hope in a super dark moment.
 It was fun to catch up with Maguire after 14 years – I was super relieved he and MJ stuck together.
-However, Garfield reminds us that he's the most talented actor to play the role (but got stuck with a mess of a movie in ASM2); he oozes charm every moment he's on screen.
+However, Garfield reminds us that he's the most talented actor to play the role (but got stuck with a mess of a movie in The Amazing Spider-Man 2); he oozes charm every moment he's on screen.

 -- Sean Keane, London